WMShuai/gloves-yolov3/README.md

 ```

 ## <div align="center">Further research</div>
 We also did some further works using MediaPipe [MediaPipe](https://developers.google.com/mediapipe).
-This helps the alogorithm to determine wether the gloves were wearing on the worker's hand or left on the ground.
+This helps the alogorithm to determine whether the gloves were wearing on the worker's hand or left on the ground.
 To see the performance you need to install MediaPipe.

 ```bash
 pip install meidapipe